 I don't think much more needs to be said today about how great ZFS is as a file system.
 Word has got around.
 Here is how new hard disks are integrated into a ZFS pool and what the first steps are so that your own data has a proper home.
+In this article we will prepare the hard disks, create the ZFS pools and carry out some optimisations.

 NEW: For the very impatient I have a console only section.
 There are only commands, no explanations.